 Strong Sad: What does that even mean?

 Homsar: I'm the long way back from naptime!

 Strong Sad: I don't understand you!

-- Bring My Brown Pants: Strong Sad will say "Where are you going?
+- Bring My Brown Pants: If you try to go outside without talking to Strong Sad first in 8-Bit Is Enough, he'll say "Where are you going?
 You can't take on Trogdor without calling product support first!
 You'll void your warranty!
-And maybe your bladder!" if you try to go outside without talking to him first in 8-Bit Is Enough.
+And maybe your bladder!"

-- Butt Monkey: Strong Sad, more so than usual.
-He gets ridiculed, pummeled, conned, humiliated, and otherwise tormented throughout each episode (though he does get to dish some abuse back to Strong Bad in "Baddest of the Bands").
+- Butt-Monkey: Strong Sad gets ridiculed, pummeled, conned, humiliated, and otherwise tormented throughout each episode (though he does get to dish some abuse back to Strong Bad in "Baddest of the Bands").

 - California Doubling: In-Universe example.
-In Dangeresque 3, the bridge acts as Ireland, Tokyo, Egypt, Venice, and Paris.
+In Dangeresque 3, the Stone Bridge acts as Ireland, Tokyo, Egypt, Venice, and Paris.